carla-simulator/carla/Docs/how_to_build_on_linux.md

 ```

 Note that the `master` branch contains the latest fixes and features, for the
-latest stable code may be best to switch to the latest release tag.
+latest stable code may be best to switch to the `stable` branch.

 Now you need to download the assets package, to do so we provide a handy script
 that downloads and extracts the latest version (note that the package is >10GB,